10 budget ideas for kids’ lunchboxes

 Don’t overlook the tins in your storecupboard for cheap and cheerful lunchbox salads on standby.
 Cost-cutting tinned white beans and chickpeas form the basis of this lunchbox-friendly smashed bean dip, perfect for popping in a pot with crudités as a hummus alternative.
 Or for a simple, thrifty and nutritious lunchbox filler, mix drained canned tuna and butter beans, then liven it up with a few snipped leftover herbs and a squeeze of lemon – plus a bit of chopped cucumber or stray tomato from the fridge.

 Invest in a small Thermos and start giving your kids cheap and cheerful soup for lunch.
-Soup is nutritious, satisfying and comes in endless varieties – kids will enjoy adding garnishes to theirs from their lunchbox, such as a spoonful of plain yogurt from Tupperware or a sprinkle of grated cheese.
+Soup is nutritious, satisfying and comes in endless varieties – kids will enjoy adding garnishes to theirs from their lunchbox, such as a spoonful of plain yogurt from from a storage container or a sprinkle of grated cheese.
 Either cook in batches for the freezer, make a ladle or two extra at dinnertime to siphon off into flasks for the next day, or raid the fridge for wilting ingredients and leftovers to repurpose into something lovely.
 Try bright green pea and lettuce soup (to use up over-the-hill salad leaves), tinned chickpea, barley and butter bean soup from your fridge and storecupboard, or every child’s favourite, tomato soup.

 With just two ingredients – a sweet potato and olive oil – these baked crisps couldn’t be simpler.
 Why spend money on processed packets of crisps when you can make your own healthier alternative for tomorrow’s lunch in the time it takes the kids to learn tonight’s spellings?
 Sprinkle with a little salt,e to mimic shop-bought Ready Salted.

-10. Tap into fruit water
+10. Infused fruit water

 Ditch costly packaged drinks in disposable little bottles or cartons with non-biodegradable straws – instead, make your own fruit-infused tap water in a reusable flask and you’ll make huge savings for both your purse and the planet.
 Tap water is bottomless and free, and gives your kids all the hydration they need.
 Jazz it up with a few odds and ends from the fruit bowl or herb garden and let the kids experiment to find their new favourites.